TREATMENT PROGRAMS OFFERING SUBOXONE

-Counselor and group of participants in suboxone treatment programsSuboxone treatment programs can help individuals struggling with opioid use disorders find relief and long-term recovery.
-It is an evidence-based form of medication assisted treatment (MAT) designed to reduce cravings, manage withdrawal symptoms, and improve the overall quality of life.
-Suboxone treatment may prove integral to helping people who struggle with opioid addiction get sober and lead a more fulfilling life.
+Counselor and group of participants in suboxone treatment programsTreatment programs offering suboxone can help individuals struggling with opioid use disorders find relief and long-term recovery.
+It is an evidence-based form of medication for addiction treatment (MAT) programs designed to reduce cravings, manage withdrawal symptoms, and improve the overall quality of life.
+Suboxone is a brand name of a buprenorphine/naloxone medication.
+Other brand names include Sublocade, Brixadi, and Subutex.
+Addiction treatment may prove integral to helping people who struggle with opioid addiction get sober and lead a more fulfilling life.

 At BrightView, we specialize in offering medication assisted treatment programs that combine medicine such as Suboxone along with counseling services and other support strategies to help individuals confidently achieve sustained recovery.
-Call 888.501.9865 to learn more about treatment options in our Ohio, Kentucky, Virginia, Delaware, North Carolina, Massachusetts, Maryland, and Arizona programs.
+Call 888.501.9865 to learn more about treatment options in our Ohio, Kentucky, Virginia, North Carolina, Massachusetts, Maryland, and Arizona programs.

-What Is a Suboxone Treatment Program?
+What Is a Medication for Addiction Treatment Program?

 1. Initial Induction